 8. Sewage costs

-Having your own shower and toilet onboard definitely makes you more independent and is a luxury that I wouldn’t want to do without either.
+Having your own shower and toilet onboard definitely makes you more independent and a luxury that I wouldn’t want to do without.

 You can dispose of the wastewater at special dump stations at many campsites or at gas stations.

 Some of the dump stations are free of charge, but sometimes you have to pay a small fee.
 It is definitely cheaper than simply dumping the water illegally.
 There are high fines for environmental reasons – and rightly so!